 Abstract measures used to analyze algorithms are depth and work; arithmetic and communication costs are distinguished.
 The one corresponds to operations performed (macro-instructions nodes) while the other to access in the shared memory (data dependencies nodes).
-Arithmetic work and depth are used for many years to analyze performances of parallel algorithms [9, 55, 35, 28, 6].
-Due to experimental constraints, relevance of communications costs (i.e. total communication traffic - work - and total communications delay) has been pointed out to obtain practical performant programs [5, 19].
-Since minimizing communications overhead and minimizing parallel time are antagonist, good trade-offs have been studied for several common algorithms [47, 1, 48].
-Granularity, defined as the arithmetic-to-communication works ratio, appears as a good parameter.
+Arithmetic work and depth have been used for many years to analyze performances of parallel algorithms